World Mind Sports Games: Sports

 At the first two WMSG events, medals were contested in five different mind sports: bridge, chess, draughts (checkers), go (weiqi), and xiangqi (Chinese chess).

 The International Federation of Poker (IFP) is an observer member of IMSA, so poker has been mentioned as a possible future sport at the WMSG.
-The Mahjong International League was accepted as the sixth member of IMSA in 2017.
+The Mahjong International League was accepted as the full member of IMSA in 2017.